nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the guest is not found or has no session
+        + `404 Not Found` When the room is not found or the session does not exist in the room
         + `403 Forbidden` When the user is logged in